-- improved nutrition outcomes under the SEMBAKO programme, particularly families with children under 2 and pregnant and lactating women and girls. - 98.
+- 96. Support for stunting prevention.
+Stunting was declared a priority area in 2017 and is now addressed through the 2018 national strategy to accelerate stunting prevention.
+The 2019 WFP nutrition scoping mission, conducted in consultation with the Government, identified a role for WFP in providing technical assistance to PKH facilitators on SBCC related to health, nutrition and education, including underlying gender dimensions. - 97.
+The SEMBAKO programme does not have facilitators, but there is significant overlap in PKH and SEMBAKO beneficiaries (families that fall below a poverty threshold are beneficiaries of both programmes).
+SEMBAKO beneficiaries who also receive enhanced PKH SBCC may have improved nutrition outcomes under the SEMBAKO programme, particularly families with children under 2 and pregnant and lactating women and girls. - 98.
 Targeted SBCC through select channels.
 WFP will support the delivery of targeted SBCC through national platforms such as the Healthy Living Community Movement, called GERMAS.
 The target groups include adolescent girls and boys and the general public. - 99.
 School feeding.
 WFP will provide policy advocacy and technical assistance at the national level on school feeding.
 WFP will support the development of a broad policy on inclusive school feeding, in line with the WFP global school feeding strategy for 2020-2030. - 100.
 Rice fortification.
 Inclusion of post-harvest fortified rice in social protection programmes and as a commercially available option for consumers has been identified as a cost-effective means of addressing micronutrient deficiencies.
-47 WFP will contribute through policy advice and technical assistance to private and public sector pilot programmes.
+WFP will contribute through policy advice and technical assistance to private and public sector pilot programmes.
 To that end, WFP will conduct a detailed landscape analysis and convene stakeholders to identify opportunities for the inclusion of fortified rice in existing social protection schemes. - 101.
 Nutrition-in-emergency guidelines.
-WFP will provide assistance for the development of guidelines for nutrition in emergencies, improving the quality of public kitchens established in the immediate aftermath of crises.
-This is especially important for nutritionally vulnerable groups and people with specific needs.
+WFP will provide assistance for the development of guidelines for nutrition in emergencies, improving the quality of public kitchens established in the immediate aftermath of crises and incorporating needs of specific age groups.
+This is especially important for nutritionally vulnerable groups.